Brimson/bf2142-shaders/README.md

 ## About

-Shader Model 2.0 update for Battlefield 2142
+DirectX 9.0 shader model update for Battlefield 2142

 Remember to clear the shader cache at `...\Documents\Battlefield 2142\mods\bf2142`